BuildingLogiX/DataLynX/docs/faq.md

 After first login:
 1. You will land on the **Supervisor** view
 2. If the agent is not running, click **Start**
-3. Once started, the full DataLynX Explorer tree will appear
+3. Once started, the full DataLynX eXplorer tree will appear

 **IMPORTANT**: Change the default password immediately after first login for security.